osmosis-labs/docs/docs/cosmwasm/testnet/cosmwasm-beaker.md

 https://lcd-test.osmosis.zone/cosmos/gov/v1beta1/proposals/196
 ```

 Note how the min_deposit was `500000000uosmo` that's why our prop.yml had `500000000uosmo`.
-If the deposit requirement is not met, then additional funds need to be send to the proposal.
+If the deposit requirement is not met, then additional funds need to be sent to the proposal.

 #### Proposal period
 On the testnet the voting period is very short to allow developers to move quickly with their testing, as you can see in this case it's `3 minutes`.
 This means you must vote within the next 3 minutes for your proposal to pass.
-In mainet the voting period is usually several days.
+In mainnet the voting period is usually several days.
 If you take longer than 3 minutes, then you will get an error letting you know that the voting period has passed.

 ```
     ├── voting_start_time: 2022-07-06T18:45:06Z